yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 [Sample]
 sample_col_name_1
 sample_col_name_2
-.
-.
-.
+⋮
 ```

 ### *.mt
 It must contain two `*dt` files. `true_concentration.dt` contains true concentration for each analyte and level.
 The sample names must be integers.
 Another `*.dt` file is signal data for each analyte and calibration point.
 The file name is determined by `config.txt`.

-Config file for `method.mt` needs the following  properties.
+Config file for `method.mt` needs the following  headers.
 ```
 [signal]
 area